Alkass/polish/README.md

 </div>

 # Polish
-`Polish` is a test frammework designed to allow the construction of test-driven development processes written in `Rust`.
+`Polish` is a test framework designed to allow the construction of test-driven development processes written in `Rust`.

 ## Getting Started